Three years ago I found out I was pregnant with Eden.

 Initially I was terrified at the thought of starting the day off without coffee.
 Coffee and I go way back and our love, immeasurable.
 But it was becoming a problem.
 For years I would drink cup after cup of coffee every morning and often into the afternoon both out of habit and need.
 Replacing all other liquid intake, I started to feel heavy and bloated.
 And the more coffee I drank, the more lethargic I felt, and so the more coffee I drank.
 I had found myself in a catch 22.

-For the past week I have started my day off with a large glass of water and a green smoothie.
+For the past week I have started my day off with a large glass of water and a Green Power Smoothie .
 These nutrient-packed drinks give me all kinds of natural energy, they fill me up until lunch, and are giving me substantial amounts of amino acids, protein, calcium, Vitamin C, and much, much, more.

 I will continue posting here about my cleanse over the next three weeks, but if you want a closer look into what I’m eating follow along with Instagram.